cgwire/kitsu/docs/getting-started-production/README.md

 If a new asset is created during the storyboard, get back to the asset page (using the drop-down menu), create the assets you need.
 The tasks previously created are applied immediately to these new assets.
-However, you have to do the assignation, and then you are good to continue with the breakdown.
+However, you have to do the assignment, and then you are good to continue with the breakdown.

 Now your **Breakdown** page should look like this.